Member Organizations

 International Public Sector Accounting Standards

-The Comptroller and Auditor General of India, in accordance with Article 150 of the Indian Constitution, established the Government Accounting Standards Advisory Board (GASAB) in 2002 to formulate accounting and financial reporting standards for all relevant government entities.
+Under Article 150 of the Constitution of India, the Comptroller and Auditor General of India (CAG) is responsible for prescribing the form of accounts of the Union and State governments.
+In this role, the CAG established the Government Accounting Standards Advisory Board (GASAB) in 2002 to formulate accounting and financial reporting standards for government entities.

 Current Status: Not Adopted